zotonic/zotonic/doc/ref/filters/filter_if_undefined.rst

   {% if value|if_undefined:`true` %}The value is true or undefined{% endif %}

-When the value is ``undefined``, the output “The value is true or undefined”.
+If the value is ``undefined``, the output will be “The value is true or undefined”.

 .. seealso:: :ref:`filter-is_defined`, :ref:`filter-is_undefined`